tugii21/Hackathon2-Tugi-Gordon-Donal/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the main branch has been selected, the page will be automatically be refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - -------update link here---------- https://snoodyk.github.io/Brushes-and-Bytes/
+The live link can be found here - https://tugii21.github.io/TheDreamTeamQuiz/quiz.html

 ## Credits